Title illustration Title illustration

 Split

-Draw or move a point on a stroke to split it.
+Draw a point or a line start/end point directly on a stroke to split it.

 Group